FDRmrkvch/rsschool-2019Q1-cv/cv.md

 5. on Github
 6. Laboratory work at the university.
 7. BSU Physics Faculty, MyFreedom courses, BSU courses, HTMLacademy
-8. B1, school amd university
+8. B1, school and university